dogeunee/VM_Translator/README.md

 ### 4.StaticsTest
 I was having problems that the fstream operations were not picking up the last line.
 In the function hasMoreLines in Parser.cpp I used the ofile object itself instead of ifile.eof().

+###Note
+I wanted to use all the translated assembly language into text file.
+I initally failled because I needed formatting however you can use the formatting library included in cpp to sort this out.
+It obviously is not nessasary.